recursive definitions in lean

 theorem pipi : 3*3 = 6 := reallyBad

-not recursive for the kernel to digest. .below tracks the values defined already, and also this
+The recursor transforms what we write as a recursive definition into something that is not recursive for the kernel to digest.
+It tracks the values defined already, and is designed such that reductions still work nicely.

--> connection to proof irrelevance?theorem sum_of_n (n : Nat):
+theorem sum_of_n (n : Nat):

 (List.range (n + 1)).reverse.sum = n * (n + 1) / 2 := by